 The forensic residents receive their clinical training in a wide variety of forensic settings.
 These rotations include training in forensic units at Napa State Hospital, Sacramento County Jail, Sacramento County Superior Court Expert Witness Panel, and consultations with private criminal and civil attorneys.

 The forensic residents are assisted with developing a forensic research project or paper and participate in ongoing faculty research projects.
 Additionally, a specialized course on how to be a communicative and dynamic presenter is given.

 Fringe benefits include provision of educational materials and a stipend for funding to the annual AAPL meeting and board review course.
 An extensive forensic library is available.
 The forensic psychiatry resident is also given a substantial number of references consisting of over 300 forensic landmark case related articles.

 Applicants are highly encouraged to apply to the fellowship as early as possible.
-Applications will be accepted beginning November 1st until January 31st of the recruitment year with interviews taking place February through April.
+Applications will be accepted beginning November 1st until January 31st.
+However, applications received after January 31, 2018 will receive full consideration.
+Interviews will take place February through August of the recruitment year.